 What can be applied for?

 Any sign capable of distinguishing goods or services is registrable.
-This includes the shape of goods, their packaging, their colour and some sounds as well.
+This includes the shape of goods, their packaging, a colour and some sounds as well.

 Not registrable are:

-- descriptive marks (unless they have become distinctive through use in the EU);
+- descriptive or otherwise non-distinctive marks (unless they have become distinctive through use in the EU);

 - marks which consist exclusively of shapes or other characteristics which result from the nature of the goods;